 Unlike composite decking, however, timber decking can have parts of the deck replaced.
 Composite decking must be replaced entirely, which can be more expensive in the long run.

 Another material that many are starting to consider is aluminium decking.
-This material has many valuable benefits and can even last 60 years with good maintenance.
+This material has many valuable benefits.
+With good maintenance, aluminium decking can last 60 years.

 We’ve broken down the pros and cons of each material to help you understand what makes them worth it.